PnS2018/pns2018.github.com/session_03.md

 __Remark__: Because the MLP layer densely connects all the neurons between two layers, it is also referred to as Fully-Connected Layer or Dense Layer.

-__Remark__: Shun'ichi Amari wrote a brilliant article that is titled _Neural theory of association and concept-formation_ in 1977.
+__Remark__: Shun'ichi Amari wrote a brilliant article titled _Neural theory of association and concept-formation_ in 1977.
 This paper explained how the neural networks can perform unsupervised learning and supervised learning.
 Amazingly, it also showed how MLP-kind network can be trained via gradient descent.

 ## Convolutional Nerual Networks